-Spouses who have been married for years might want to amend, revoke, or replace their old contract with a new agreement.
+Spouses married for years may wish to modify, cancel, or substitute their previous contract with a new agreement.
 For example, if the economically-dependent spouse will not get a fair benefit upon divorce or probate, this causes strife.
 The parties may want to amend their premarital agreement.
 The law controlling the premarital agreement is statutory; amending a premarital agreement after marriage does not transform it into a postnuptial agreement.
 Those are two different instruments held by two separate bodies of law.

 Assuming no divorce or legal separation is pending in court, the spouses could substitute their premarital agreement entirely with a postmarital understanding.
-Couples who never had a premarital agreement may want to talk to a family attorney about a postnuptial deal.
+Couples who never had a premarital agreement may want to discuss a postnuptial deal with a family attorney.

 Post Marital Agreements in Texas

-In Texas, spouses may enter into a postmarital agreement that covers similar territory as premarital agreements, such as categorizing and dividing property and trusts.
+In Texas, spouses may enter into a postmarital agreement covering similar territory to premarital agreements, such as categorizing and dividing property and trusts.
 They are creating a postmarital agreement (Partition and Exchange Agreement) governed by a different part of the Texas Family Code than the premarital agreement.
 Although similar in some ways, they are also different.

 Partition and Exchange Agreement Formalities

 First, under Texas Family Code 4.203, a postmarital agreement (Partition and Exchange Agreement) must: